Welcome to the Dawson Lab

 BACKGROUND

 Dr. Dawson grew up in the Sonoma Valley Wine Country in California.
 Dr. Dawson received her B.S. in Environmental Toxicology in 1983 from the University of California at Davis.
 She earned her Ph.D. in Pharmacology and Toxicology Ph.D. degrees from the University of Utah School of Medicine.
 Postdoctoral training was conducted at the University of Pennsylvania and the National Institute on Drug Abuse Addiction Research Center.
 Dr. Dawson joined the faculty at Johns Hopkins University School of Medicine in 1994 and was promoted to Professor in 2001.
 In 2002 she co-founded the Neuroregeneration Program at the Institute of Cell Engineering and became Director of the Stem Cell Program in 2009.
 She was named a Danial Nathans Innovator in 2017.
 She served the Society for Neuroscience as a Reviewing Editor (2003-2009) and then as a Senior Editor (2010-2016) for the Journal of Neuroscience.
 She is now an Advisory Board Editor for eNeuro.
 She also served the Society for Neuroscience on the Committee on Women in Neuroscience, Professional Development Committee, and the Program Committee.
 She serves on Advisory Boards for academic programs, foundations, and pharmaceutical industries.
 She is an elected fellow to the National Academy of Inventors, American Heart Association (F.A.H.A.)
 American Association for the Advancement of Science, and American Neurological Association.
-She is a Clarivate Highly Cited Researcher, World’s Most Influential Minds, and Best Female Scientist Award by research.com.
-Notably, in the 2023 edition of Research.com's Ranking of Top 1000 Female Scientists in the World, Dr. Dawson achieved a remarkable ranking of 79 globally and 50 in the United States.
+She is a Clarivate Highly Cited Researcher, recognized among the World’s Most Influential Minds, and a recipient of the Best Female Scientist Award by Research.com.
+Notably, in the 2024 edition of Research.com's Ranking of Best Scientists in the field of Biology and Biochemistry, Dr. Dawson achieved a remarkable ranking of #98 globally and #76 in the United States.
+Additionally, she has been honored with the Biology and Biochemistry Leader Award for 2024.

 Dr. Dawson studies the molecular mechanisms that lead to neuronal cell death in neurodegenerative diseases, stroke, and trauma.
 She discovered the critical role that nitric oxide (NO) plays in glutamate excitotoxicity and the elevation of poly (ADP-ribose) polymer (PAR), a cell death signaling molecule, by activation of PAR polymerase (PARP).
 Her research team discovered that PAR leads to cell death by facilitating the release of apoptosis inducing factor (AIF) factor from the mitochondrial surface.
 PAR-bound AIF then recruits macrophage migration inhibitory factor (MIF), and the complex translocates to the nucleus, where the nuclease activity of MIF leads to large-scale DNA fragmentation.
 This cell death program was named Parthanatos for PAR and the Greek god of death, Thanatos.
 In genetic screens to find cell signals that prevent neurotoxicity, her team discovered an endogenous inhibitor of parthanatos, Iduna (RNF146), a first-in-class PAR-dependent E3 ligase.
 In the same screens, Botch was discovered as an important inhibitor of Notch signaling via deglycination of Notch, preventing Notch’s intracellular processing at the level of the Golgi, playing an important role in neuronal development and survival.
 Thorase, an AAA+ ATPase, regulates glutamate (AMPA) receptor trafficking and synaptic plasticity, learning and memory, and disassembly of mTORC at the lysosome.
 Genetic variants of Thorase were found in schizophrenic patients.
 Expression of these variants in mice led to behavioral deficits that were normalized with the AMPA antagonist Parampenal.
 Mutations in Thorase leading to gain or loss of function result in lethal developmental disorders in children.